-Historically this has included processing R&D claims from companies which have received grant funding from organisations such as Innovate UK (who provide grants of up to £10 million for developing innovative ideas and technology.)
+Historically this has included processing R&D claims from companies that have received grant funding from organisations such as Innovate UK (who provide grants of up to £10 million for developing innovative ideas and technology.)
 This has resulted in Barnes & Scott being able to claim R&D on grants for their clients, which in essence means that these companies can benefit from cash payments twice.

-Vivacity, a company which uses artificial intelligence to improve traffic insights, had a particularly complex claim, with their Innovate UK funding requiring them to claim for both standard R&D and RDEC (typically utilised by large companies).
+Vivacity, a company that uses artificial intelligence to improve traffic insights, had a particularly complex claim, with their Innovate UK funding requiring them to claim for both standard R&D and RDEC (typically utilised by large companies).

 Peter Mildon COO of Vivacity says: